 Whether you're here to learn more about the ballistics, check out use cases for each caliber, or just find quick solutions for coyote & varmint hunters.
 We've compiled the research for you here. ...

 Imagine this: it’s the middle of the night, and you hear glass breaking downstairs.
-Your adrenaline spikes, your heart races, and you reach for your firearm.
-In that moment, the last thing you want ...
+Your adrenaline spikes, your heart races, ...

 The 6.5 Creedmoor and .223 Remington are two very different rifle cartridges that often get compared by shooters deciding on their next setup.
 The .223 Remington is a classic choice for varmint ...